Kanomble/celery_blast/README.md

 - [ ] table column names in entrez esearch dashboard
 - [ ] exception is thrown if there is no result in the esearch output
 - [ ] refactor blast_tables_to_orthologous_table.py with new entrez function of the database statistics ncbi_transaction script
-- [ ] refactor query_sequences_to_html_table.py - what happens if there are no informations on NCBI available?
+- [ ] refactor query_sequences_to_html_table.py - what happens if there are no information on NCBI available?
   - [ ] test with uploaded genomes and sequences
 - [X] fix javascript download button for the protein database in the entrez search
 - [ ] add taxonomic information processing to database creation or database statistics calculation